evergreen-innovations/dlc-documentation/docs/_interface/02_dataSources.md

 The `swden` parameter data undergoes the same process as CDIP (all steps above).

-Due to the two parameters available from NDBC, you may find a few stations that appear to be duplicated.
+Due to the two parameters available from NDBC, there may be a few stations that appear to be duplicated.
 The names may be the same, however one is from `stdmet` and one is from `swden`.
 Using the **Has Te** filter in the mapping page would remove the `stdmet` option.

 ### Known Corrupt Values